 Lifeline's Children's Homes are truly "homes" in the fullest sense of the word.
 The children are loved, cared for, taught, nurtured, disciplined, and raised like our own children by dedicated house parents.
 The children are educated at a local Lifeline Christian school (or other Christian School) and are involved in a nearby Lifeline church because we want each child to grow spiritually, physically, emotionally and socially.

-Currently, Lifeline has 2 Children's Homes - one in Haiti and another in Honduras.
-A third home is currently under construction in Haiti.
+Currently, Lifeline has 3 Children's Homes - two in Haiti and another in Honduras.

 You Can Help these Children!

 - Donate to the ongoing Children's Homes operations.
 Just like your kids, the children living at the Children's Homes need food, clothing, bedding, medical care, shoes, school books/supplies, toiletries and so much more!
-The Home also employs House Parents & additional staff, along with normal upkeep and maintenance, to provide a safe, loving home for these children.
+Your donation also assists with the day-to-day operations, staff, and upkeep and maintenance to provide a safe, loving home for these children.